Fab 4 Under 4 Lunchbox: Fiber and Greens

 How to Get Picky Eaters to Eat More Greens

 • Modeling - sit for meals and eat with them, enjoy the veggies you make, talk about the flavor, color, texture, and taste.
-Leave your expectations at door and just model what you’d eventually love to see your kids eat.
+Leave your expectations at the door and just model what you’d eventually love to see your kids eat.

-• Exposure - take them with you to the store or farmers market with you even if it’s once a week and teach them about sourcing local organic food and sustainable farms to give them a better appreciation for their food.
+• Exposure - take them with you to the store or farmers market with you even if it’s once a month, and teach them about sourcing local organic food and sustainable farms to give them a better appreciation for their food.

 • Independence - let them get involved in the kitchen by picking out the veggies they want to eat, or chopping, seasoning and rinsing produce all by themselves (they love it!).